unraid/docs/docs/unraid-os/manual/what-is-unraid.md

 largest data disk.
 To calculate the value of each bit on the parity disk, we only need to know the sum total for each column.
 If the sum of a column is an even number, the parity bit should be a 0.
 If the sum of a column is an odd number, the parity bit should be a 1.
-Here\'s the same image as before, but with parity calculated per frame:
+Here's the same image as before, but with parity calculated per frame:

 ![](/docs/legacy/Parity@2x.png "Parity@2x.png")

-Now let\'s pretend that drive 2 in our example has suffered a failure and a new drive has been purchased to replace it:
+Now let's pretend that drive 2 in our example has suffered a failure and a new drive has been purchased to replace it:

 ![](/docs/legacy/Drive_failure@2x.png "Drive_failure@2x.png")